Spend Better < Spend Less < Make More

 There are three fundamental ways to creatively collaborate with very poor people to improve their lives.

-1) Improve the standard of living of very poor people at a price point affordable for them by developing useful and helpful products that are very inexpensive.
+1) Spend Better: Improve the standard of living of very poor people at a price point affordable for them by developing useful and helpful products that are very inexpensive.
 Examples:

 - Affordable water filter, which can enable the very poor to avoid the diseases typically associated with unclean water.

 - Inexpensive improved roofing material to affordably improve their homes.

 - Electricity-free refrigeration devices to keep food more healthy and nutritious for a longer period of time.

 2) Spend Less: Reduce the costs of the necessities very poor people require by developing labor-saving and higher efficiency devices.
 Examples:

 - Improved cook stove that reduces the amount of cooking fuel required for cooking, which in turn reduces the cost of purchasing fuel or the time required for gathering fuel.

 - Water transportation devices that can free up some of the significant amount of time commonly required for gathering water.